How to Choose Your Cruise to the British Isles and Northern Europe

 Helsinki, like Stockholm, celebrates its waterfront, this time with a bustling market, the stalls in summer piled high with blueberries, raspberries and wild mushrooms, as well as fresh fish.
 I always stock up on cloudberry preserves when I’m here – sweet and tangy, and unique to the Arctic region.
 The city itself reveals austere but impressive architecture, including Senate Square and the Lutheran Cathedral, the dazzling white Parliament building and the futuristic metal tubes of the Sibelius Monument.
 But it’s not the architecture that will leave you dazzled; take a moment to absorb summer life in capital by strolling along the Esplanade, which stretches from the harbor to the heart of downtown, sip a coffee (or something stronger) at an alfresco cafe, and people watch.
 It’s the best show in town.

-Choose Your Cruise: Baltic voyages primarily are offered via classic cruise itineraries, ranging from seven to 19 days aboard Silver Spirit.
+Choose Your Cruise: Baltic voyages primarily are offered via classic cruise itineraries.
+Access to Silversea’s S.A.L.T.
+(Sea and Land Taste) program is available on cruises aboard Silver Moon.

 British Isles and the Atlantic Coast